open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch02_encryption_schemes.md

 The scenarios described in the following sections differ by the methods used for generating the *KEK* and transmitting the key capsules containing the encrypted master key *FMK* to the recipients.

 ## Definitions and notation

-TODO: This currently taken from existing spec.
-We probably need to rework them and align the notation and terms with rest of the document.

 * `CDOC` - Crypto Digidoc, encrypted file transmission format used in the Estonian eID ecosystem.